Published February 2009 | Edited June 3, 2024

 Have you wondered if the new Accounting Standards for Private Enterprise (ASPE) that came into effect on January 1, 2011 affected how you report capital assets?

-If adjusted, you can use the amount as cost for depreciation purposes going forward.
+If adjusted, you used the amount as cost for depreciation purposes going forward.
 The newsletter points out there are positive and negatives ... so they wrote an article specifically on this subject.
 Look for IFRS the "fair value" decision on their website.
 The article states that "it is not a popular choice of other comparable countries that have already transitioned to IFRS".

 The measurement has been simplified.
 "ASPE requires it to be measured at the best estimate of the expenditure required to settle the current obligation at the balance sheet date."